Tirana: Sports

 There are two major stadiums, the former Qemal Stafa Stadium and the Selman Stërmasi stadium.
 The former was demolished in 2016 to make way for the new national stadium.
 The new stadium called the Air Albania Stadium was constructed on the same site of the former Qemal Stafa Stadium and opened in November 2019.
-It will have an underground parking, Marriott Tirana Hotel, shops and bars and will be used for entertainment events.
+It will have an underground parking lot, Marriott Tirana Hotel, shops and bars and will be used for entertainment events.
 Tirana's sports infrastructure is developing fast because of the investments from the municipality and the government.

 Football is the most widely followed sport in Tirana as well as in the country, having numerous club teams including the KF Tirana, Partizani Tirana, and Dinamo Tirana.
 It is popular at every level of society, from children to wealthy professionals.
 In football, as of April 2012, the Tirana-based teams have won a combined 57 championships out of 72 championships organised by the FSHF, i.e. 79% of them.
 Another popular sport in Albania is basketball, represented in particular by the teams KB Tirana, BC Partizani, BC Dinamo, Ardhmëria and also the women's PBC Tirana.

 Recently two rugby teams were created: Tirana Rugby Club, founded in 2013 and Ilirët Rugby Club founded in 2016.